RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Channel-Stuff/Triggering the Typing Indicator.md

 Triggering the Typing Indicator {#triggeringthetypingindicator}
 ============
-- Execute the, `DiscordCoreAPI::Channels::triggerTypingIndicatorAsync()` function, while passing in a data structure of type `DiscordCoreAPI::TriggerTypingIndicatorData` with a return value of `void`.
+- Execute the, `Channels::triggerTypingIndicatorAsync()` function, while passing in a data structure of type `TriggerTypingIndicatorData` with a return value of `void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp